luckjackyer/promptarc/DEPLOYMENT-AUTOMATION.md

 # Deployment Automation

-## What this does
+## What This Does

 - Reads secrets from a local `.env` file
 - Creates or updates the `CNAME` file
-- Initializes git if needed
+- Uploads files through the GitHub Contents API
-- Commits and pushes to GitHub
+- Enables or updates GitHub Pages
 - Creates or updates Cloudflare DNS records for `www` and the root domain

-## What you need locally
+## What You Need Locally

-- Git installed
-- PowerShell available
 - A local `.env` file copied from `.env.example`
+- A working local proxy when GitHub or Cloudflare cannot be reached directly
+- Node.js when running outside Codex

-## Required values
+## Required Values

 - `GITHUB_TOKEN`
 - `GITHUB_USER`